 Some glimpses of these astonishing technologies are already seen today.
-For example, LyGenesis, a Longevity Vision Fund portfolio company, is an organ regeneration biotechnology company that uses lymph nodes to regrow functioning organs, including the liver, thymus, pancreas and kidney – within the patient's own body.
-LyGenesis’ technology can save lives by displacing the liver transplantation (an $800,000 procedure) with simple outpatient procedure, which can also help to solve the problem of inadequate transplantation organ supply and the potential risk of immune rejection of donor organs.
+For example, LyGenesis, a Longevity Vision Fund portfolio company, is an organ regeneration biotechnology company that uses lymph nodes to regrow functioning organs, including the liver, thymus, pancreas, and kidney – within the patient's own body.
+LyGenesis’ technology can save lives by displacing liver transplantation (an $800,000 procedure) with simple outpatient procedures, which can also help to solve the problem of inadequate transplantation organ supply and the potential risk of immune rejection of donor organs.

-Big tech companies like Google, Apple, and Amazon, as well as a host of exciting startups you’ve never heard of are also investing in making these futuristic a ideas into available realities.
+Big tech companies like Google, Apple, and Amazon, as well as a host of exciting startups you’ve never heard of are also investing in making these futuristic ideas into available realities.
 While tech giants are bringing access to modern technologies and devices, and disruptive thinking, they are also collecting and analyzing huge personal data sets, which altogether will soon form the Internet of Body.
 In the future, connected devices from tech companies will be implanted, ingested, and affixed to the human body in ways never before imagined.
 These connected devices will simultaneously generate tremendous amounts of data about our behaviors, our physiology, and even our DNA.

 In summary, these horizons offer a good reminder that we can already live longer by taking small, simple steps to be healthier and happier.
 Be sure to follow us as we grow the Longevity Vision Fund, launch the Age Reversal XPRIZE and stay on top of news and developments in the longevity space